rorym75/wordpress-3/_pages/about.md

 post_date: 2018-04-07 15:36:55
 ---
 <h3>Connecting People</h3>
-		<p>Even though more and more business is being conducted digitally, we believe that meeting in person has an important role to play.
+		<p>Even though more and more business is being conducted digitally, we believe that meeting in person has a very important role to play.
 Our platform gives you the best of both worlds.</p>
 			<a href="/register" role="button">
 						Get Started
 					</a>